Treatment for Stroke-Related Spasticity

 - Do not allow your affected arm or leg to fall off the side of your bed or the wheelchair.

 In some cases cold packs and electrical stimulation are used on muscles.
 Casts or splints can be used to hold muscles in their normal position.
-This helps to prevent the muscles from contracting.
+This helps to prevent the muscles from shortening.

 For many years, oral medicines that help prevent spasms (antispasmodics), such as baclofen, dantrolene (Dantrium), and tizanidine (Zanaflex), have been used to treat spasticity from stroke.
 These medicines relax tight muscles and stop muscle spasms.
 But they cause sleepiness and weakness and in some cases can cause hallucinations and sleep problems.